fgmacedo/python-statemachine/docs/actions.md

 For each {ref}`event`, you can register `before`, `on` and `after` callbacks.

-### Declare transition actions by name convention
+### Declare transition actions by naming convention

 The action will be registered for every {ref}`transition` associated with the event.

-Callbacks by name convention will be searched on the StateMachine and on the model, using the patterns:
+Callbacks by naming convention will be searched on the StateMachine and on the model, using the patterns:

 - `before_<event>()`